axelcdv/chatrooms/README.md

-Chatrooms test app w/ Node + Express + Backbone
+Very simple chatroom implementation using Node, Express and Backbone